amacdonaldai/AI-Empowerment/Recruiting-Prompts.md

+# WARM UP EXERCISE: CHATGPT - YOUR RECRUITING ASSISTANT
+Let's warm-up using ChatGPT.
+In this exercise, you will get exposed to the power of ChatGPT and ultimately re-imagine how you hire your next employer.
+This process will 10x your efficiency.

 # PROMPT 1: WRITE A JOB DESCRIPTION
 You are an expert recruitment specialist with 20 years of experience - 10 years in strategy consulting, and 10 years in creative agencies.
 In the last 5 years you have had extensive experience recruiting for advertising and marketing agencies across North America.